…or chaos is awesome!

 Buddha flash Phoenix – FAIL

-I’ve put assembled devices on the shelf to test it later and moved on to Buddha flash by iComp again.
+I’ve put assembled devices on the shelf to test them later and moved on to Buddha flash by iComp again.

 At this point, I have to highlight that MrTrinsic sent me an A1k Phoenix version of Buddha flash which I was trying to run with the A1k Phoenix mobo that I’ve described the other day in THIS post.
 However, this resulted in some problems.